BS8680:2020 Water Quality and Water Safety Plans

 • Logbooks – evidence of control measures being implemented with evidence of appropriate action

-In dealing with the competency element of risk assessment, the WSG needs to ensure the competency of the risk assessment company is established too.
-The highest ‘standard’ for Legionella risk assessment that could be established by the WSG, being UKAS accreditation to 17020 – we are proud to state that the Water Hygiene Centre is one of a select few accredited companies in the UK to this standard for Legionella risk assessments.
+In dealing with the competency element of a risk assessment, the WSG needs to ensure the competency of the risk assessment company is also established.
+The highest standard for Legionella risk assessment that could be established by the WSG is UKAS accreditation to 17020 – we are proud to state that the Water Hygiene Centre is one of a select few accredited companies in the UK to this standard for Legionella risk assessments.

-Our own WSP model has now been restructured to directly reflect the suggested content contained within BS8680, essentially breaking up the WSP into more manageable ‘bite size’ parts.
-The most significant change is the creation of the ‘design control’ element, providing focus for Design Teams / Project Managers as to the Water Safety Group’s project requirements.
+WSP model has now been restructured to directly reflect the suggested content contained within BS8680, essentially breaking up the WSP into more manageable ‘bite-size’ parts.
+The most significant change is the creation of the ‘design control’ element, providing a focus for Design Teams/Project Managers as to the Water Safety Group’s project requirements.

-Editors Note: The information provided in this blog is correct at date of original publication – June 2020.
+Editor's Note: The information provided in this blog is correct as of the date of original publication – June 2020.
+(Revised June 2026)

 New call-to-action